Aeotec WallMote Quad.

 - LED will turn

 This will enable or disable the vibration effects when you press or touch the sensing area.
 By default, this is enabled.

 1: Enable //default setting

-Note: You can also enable or disable the vibration effects via pressing and holding the Action Button for 17 seconds (the buzzer chirp once and the red LED will be solid) and then release.
+Note: You can also enable or disable the vibration effects via pressing and holding the Action Button for 18 seconds (the buzzer chirp once while the LED is on fast blink) and then release.